The ads above are Google-sponsored.

 GPS?
 Printed itineraries?
 Printed maps?
 Smart-phone?

-If you have a passenger, especially if in a sidecar, but not exclusively as such, they might get bored at times, so, a GPS or Smart Phone of some sort is a nice toy for them to see where they are, where going, how fast, routing, stops of interest, etc. I saw a guy with a home-made sort-of-backpack, with a window in its rear for use by his wife, who sat pillion.
-My wife is not at all interested in the GPS, even though I have a mount and 12 volt power for it, in the sidecar.
+If you have a passenger, especially if in a sidecar, but not exclusively as such, they might get bored at times.
+A GPS or Smart Phone of some sort is a nice toy for them to see where they are, where going, how fast, routing, stops of interest, etc. I saw a guy with a home-made sort-of-backpack, with a window in its rear for use by his wife, who sat pillion.
+My wife is not at all interested in my GPS, even though I have a mount and 12 volt power for it, in the sidecar.
 She likes paper maps ....a small tablet of writing paper ...a pencil .....it was only in 2018 that she 'agreed' to let our older son give her a flip phone, previously used by the son's daughter.
 She uses its phone functions, only.
 I have USB power ports on my bikes and sidecar rig, for charging cell phones and a GPS, etc.

 Some passengers really like using a GPS or Smart Phone with GPS.
-Your passenger can become, with a modern GPS, good enough to program in fuel stops, restaurants, local features and things to see and do...etc....and communicate to your radio/intercom.
+Your passenger can become, with a modern GPS, good enough to program in fuel stops, restaurants, local features and things to see and do ...etc. ...and communicate to your radio/intercom.
 I don't have an intercom, smart phone, etc. Having a partner who will keep up with navigation, sights, restaurants, stops, etc., can be very nice, providing you both agree on things.

 This means how you fit the bike, its controls, the foot pegs, the seat and seating position, etc. All this is vastly more important than often thought of, especially for longer distance riders.
 Just a small thing like adjusting the windshield height or angle on the bars controls can make a big difference in comfort, and maybe the wind and noise you are exposed to.